Arcinox/RPGTest/README.txt

 README for RPGTest.
+Created on June 3rd 2014
+Last updated: June 5th 2014

-Created on June 3rd 2014 for the game "RPGTest", which itself was created on June 2nd 2014.
+For the game "RPGTest", which was created on June 2nd 2014.
 Developed by Jennifer Gold

 ==========================================================================